PostHog/posthog-plugin-migrator3000/README.md

 <img src="logo.png" width="100px" />

-# PostHog Plugin: Migrator 3000 (Beta)
+# PostHog Plugin: Migrator 3000 (Alpha)

 Migrate your events to a new PostHog instance.

-Currently looking for Beta testers.
+Currently looking for Alpha testers.